 This holiday season, show your loved ones you care without breaking the bank.
 With plenty of celebrations, gift-exchanges, and general holiday hijinx ahead of us, it’s never too late to track your holiday spending.

 Keep your personal definition of financial independence in mind and try not to put undue pressure on yourself with unrealistic budgeting.
 Look at years past and make sure you’re keeping track of all your income streams and spending when creating a holiday budget.

-Do your research and use rewards when booking travel amenities like flights, hotels, and car-rentals.
+Do your research.
+Plan ahead for deal days with major companies to save on gifts and use rewards when booking travel amenities like flights, hotels, and car-rentals.
 The holidays are a great time to use points, take advantage of premium account rewards, and snag special deals.

 Last, take on a new gifting and decorating state of mind!
 Tech trends and toy crazes come and go – but a thoughtful, secondhand gift can last a lifetime.

 All these small strategies can add up to huge savings and help you feel proactive in easing holiday financial anxieties.

 ⭐️ From the CARD family to yours, we hope you have a joyful, fulfilling, and healthy holiday season.